optimargin/optimargin.github.io/docs/dashboard/overview.md

 ---
 layout: docs
 title: Overview
-description: Show me the data.
+description: Margin breakdown and more.
 group: cfo-dashboard
 redirect_from:
   - "/docs/dashboard/"